 A: My background is in US Marine Corps Aviation.
 After graduating from US Navy flight school I started out flying the KC-130 Hercules aircraft and then had a couple tours as a flight instructor flying the T-34C Turbo Mentor and a tour flying the UC-12B, which is a military version of the King Air B200.
 Along the way I gained experience in the areas of operations and safety leadership and management, and Crew Resource Management.
 As the founder of V-Speed I am now a consultant, coach, and trainer and I work mainly with industries that face hazards and risks related to personnel and operations.

 Q: You say you did inflight refueling missions.
 I pump my own gas so I have a pretty good idea what’s involved: except for a few minor differences like your car and the pump are both traveling at around 275 miles per hour, you are up a couple of miles in the air, and there is the small but nagging possibility you may find yourself in the middle of a drive by shooting.
-What was it about these missions that got you interested in high reliability organizations?
+What was it about these missions that got you interested in the high reliability organization?

 A: Interesting analogy!
 I didn’t actually find out about the term High-Reliability Organizations (HRO) until 2006.
 I was serving as a Standardization Officer for one of the USMC Air Wings and attended a Safety Stand-Down sponsored by Bombardier aircraft.
 Kathleen Sutcliffe (co-author of Managing The Unexpected: Resilient Performance in an Age of Uncertainty) was one of the presenters.
 I found her talk very interesting.